How to Become a Notary in Maryland

 To become a notary in Maryland, you must:

-- Be familiar with and understand the Handbook for Maryland Notaries Public fully in its entirety.
+- Be familiar with and understand the Handbook for Maryland Notaries Public in its entirety.

-- Obtain the name, address, phone, and email address of three references who can be contacted to attest to your character and who are not your employer or a family member.
+- Obtain the name, address, phone number, and email address of three references who can be contacted to attest to your character.
+The references you select should not be your employer or a family member.

-- Have a digital image of your driver’s license or government-issued ID and MVA Change of Address Card available if the address doesn’t match the address on the notary application.
+- Have a MVA Change of Address Card if your address on your driver’s license or government-issued ID will not match the home address on your notary application.

-- Complete the notary public application online at the Maryland Secretary of State’s website.
+- Complete a notary application on the Maryland Secretary of State’s website.
+You will be asked to:

-- Upload a copy of the driver’s license or ID and MVA change of address card (if applicable), certificate of course completion, and certificate of passing the exam and provide information for three-character references.
+• Upload a copy of the driver’s license or government-issued ID, MVA change of address card (if applicable), notary course certificate of completion, and notary exam certificate of passing.

 Who can become a notary public in Maryland?

-To become a notary in Maryland, you must meet the following requirements:
+To become a notary in Maryland, you must meet the following eligibility requirements:

 - Be at least eighteen (18) years old.